Football: The Football Association

 During the early 1860s, there were increasing attempts in England to unify and reconcile the various public school games.
 In 1862, J. C. Thring, who had been one of the driving forces behind the original Cambridge Rules, was a master at Uppingham School, and he issued his own rules of what he called "The Simplest Game" (these are also known as the Uppingham Rules).
 In early October 1863, another new revised version of the Cambridge Rules was drawn up by a seven member committee representing former pupils from Harrow, Shrewsbury, Eton, Rugby, Marlborough and Westminster.

 At the Freemasons' Tavern, Great Queen Street, London on the evening of 26 October 1863, representatives of several football clubs in the London Metropolitan area met for the inaugural meeting of the Football Association (FA).
 The aim of the association was to establish a single unifying code and regulate the playing of the game among its members.
 Following the first meeting, the public schools were invited to join the association.
 All of them declined, except Charterhouse and Uppingham.
 In total, six meetings of the FA were held between October and December 1863.
-After the third meeting, a draft set of rules were published.
+After the third meeting, a draft set of rules was published.
 However, at the beginning of the fourth meeting, attention was drawn to the recently published Cambridge Rules of 1863.
 The Cambridge rules differed from the draft FA rules in two significant areas; namely running with (carrying) the ball and hacking (kicking opposing players in the shins).
 The two contentious FA rules were as follows:

 At the fifth meeting it was proposed that these two rules be removed.
 Most of the delegates supported this, but F. M. Campbell, the representative from Blackheath and the first FA treasurer, objected.
 He said: "hacking is the true football".
 However, the motion to ban running with the ball in hand and hacking was carried and Blackheath withdrew from the FA.
-After the final meeting on 8 December, the FA published the "Laws of the Game", the first comprehensive set of rules for the game later known as Association Football.
+After the final meeting on 8 December, the FA published the "Laws of the Game", the first comprehensive set of rules for the game later known as association football.
 The term "soccer", in use since the late 19th century, derives from an Oxford University abbreviation of "association".

 The first FA rules still contained elements that are no longer part of association football, but which are still recognisable in other games (such as Australian football and rugby football): for instance, a player could make a fair catch and claim a mark, which entitled him to a free kick; and if a player touched the ball behind the opponents' goal line, his side was entitled to a free kick at goal, from 15 yards (13.5 metres) in front of the goal line.